DeltaMod/FFAST-MPEG/README.md

         - Automatically deleting original videos after performing an operation

         - Dynamically adding complex filters?
 [Started]

+        - Set video range using overlapped sliders that hide/show when you toggle "start" and "end" points.
+Alternatively, add an end slider that can be interacted with at the same time?
+Note that the operation for trimming would actually be: Trim from end, then trim the newly trimmed video from start.
+Otherwise, you can lose sound sync.

         - Adding gif conversion parameters when that option is selected (e.g. encoding quality, framerate, interpolation quality, etc) [Started]